1. Why use this guide?

 Cartularies (registers of charters and deeds) are invaluable.
 Compiled by the monasteries themselves they frequently contain material which is very different from the government charters.

 There is a fairly comprehensive list in Medieval Cartularies in Great Britain by RC Davis (Longmans, 1958).
-The National Archives has a substantial holding but there are many scattered in other public and private collections.
+The National Archives has a substantial holding but there are many scattered in other public and private collections - search our catalogue and refine your results using the filters.

 The Record Commission Transcripts, series II, includes a transcript of the 'Cartulaire de la Basse Normandie' (PRO 31/8/140B), a collection of charters granted by English benefactors to the religious houses in Normandy.